philipp2604/WpfNavigation/README.md

 This means, you can navigate to different views (optionally with view models) in ContentControls.

+## Download
+You can acquire this library either directly via the NuGet package manager or by downloading it from the [NuGet Gallery](https://www.nuget.org/packages/philipp2604.WpfNavigation/).

 ## Quick Start
 **I recommend having a look at the example project.**